216: No Such Thing As A Lobster War

 But this, yeah, so there are two styles of poodles that are allowed at these dog competitions, and they're judged on squareness.

 And if properly squared, the area from their breast to their bottom has to be the same as the area from their shoulder to the ground.
+And it's very precise.

-So in shows where poodles are being shown, they have to be really groomed very well.
+So, in shows where poodles are being shown, they have to be really groomed very well.
+And groomers work with only the finest scissors, apparently.

-And the best poodle scissors are made in Japan.
+And the best poodle scissors are made in Japan, and they cost more than $600.

-It sounds like your samurai scissors.
+Done.
+It sounds like you're samurai scissors.

 Yeah.